RhinoHealth/user-resources/examples/generalized-compute/merge-multiple-datasets/README.md

 This example provides files that can be used with the Rhino Health Generalized Compute capability to remotely merge any number of input datasets into a single output dataset on a Rhino Client.

-The Code Object to use with this code should have one input that is marked as "Multiple" and one output (not marked as "Multiple").
+The Code Object to use with this code should have one input that is marked as "List" and one output (not marked as "List").

 It shows how to:
 * Process an arbitrary number of input CSV files